zakariamaaraki/RemoteCodeCompiler/README.md

 ![Architecture](images/remote_code_compiler_architecture.png?raw=true "Compiler")

 <p>
-    Each container running in the execution step has a number of CPUs (the same value for all containers, we recommend to use 0.1 CPUs for each execution), a memory limit and execution time limit, once the memory limit or the maximum time granted to this container is reached the container is destroyed automatically and an error explaining the cause is returned to the user.
+    In the execution step, each container is assigned a set number of CPUs (consistent across all containers, with a recommended value of 0.1 CPUs per execution), as well as limits on memory and execution time.
+When the container hits either the memory threshold or the maximum time allowed, it is automatically terminated, and a user-facing error message is generated to explain the termination cause.
 </p>

 For the documentation visit the swagger page at the following url : http://<IP:PORT>/swagger-ui.html